johnpeart/johnpeart.github.io/src/posts/blogpost/2022-01-01-setting-goals-for-2022.md

   - personal
 ---

 A new year is here.
-That means it's time for some new goal setting.
+That means it’s time for some new goal setting.

 2021 was a qualified success; I achieved most of [what I set out to](/2022/01/01/setting-goals-for-2022) in spirit, even if not in practice.
 I'm hoping that in 2022, I can do better.

 ## Some parameters for this go round

 I'm generally a pessimist, but even *I* didn't expect the pandemic to still be plaguing our daily lives almost two years on.
-It's been a drag on us all generally and on my focus specifically.
+It’s been a drag on us all generally and on my focus specifically.

 So, for 2022, I'm going to keep things simple.
 Nothing drastic.
 I'm going to focus on 4 simple things to make me a bit happier.